Can you get too much COVID vaccine? - NewsBreak

 In general, the CDC says , “your risk of serious side effects does not increase if you get extra doses of a vaccine.”

 Dr. Dorry Segev, a transplant surgeon at Johns Hopkins University who studies the response of transplant patients, recently told the New York Times his data generally shows that additional vaccine doses “should be safe and can work in some cases.”
-But he told the Times there could be some risks to additional shots, such as overstimulating the immune system.FDA authorizes boosters for 12 to 15 year olds
+But he told the Times there could be some risks to additional shots, such as overstimulating the immune system.FDA expands Pfizer boosters for more teens as omicron surges

 Dr. Ahonkhai encourages those with questions to reach out to medical professions and reminded fellow physicians to be patient with those still hesitant to roll up their sleeves.